derek2403/derek2403/README.md

-💫 About Me:
+💫 About Me
 👋 Hi there!
 I'm a student from Malaysia with a passion for programming and app development.
 I love diving into code and turning ideas into functional applications.

-My Interests:
-Programming:
+<b>My Interests</b>
+1. Programming
 I'm constantly exploring new programming languages and technologies to expand my skill set.
 Whether it's building web applications, mobile apps, or experimenting with new frameworks, I enjoy every bit of the journey.

-App Development:
+2. App Development
 Creating user-friendly and efficient applications is my forte.
 I'm always on the lookout for innovative solutions to everyday problems.

-Continuous Learning:
-I believe in the power of continuous learning and self-improvement.
-I'm always eager to learn new concepts and apply them in my projects.

-Goals:
+3. Machine Learning
+I'm fascinated by the potential of machine learning and its applications in various fields.
+I'm keen on learning and implementing algorithms that can make systems smarter and more efficient.

+4. Blockchain Development
+Blockchain technology intrigues me with its promise of decentralized solutions and enhanced security.
+I'm eager to explore its applications and contribute to projects that leverage blockchain.

+<b>Goals</b>
-Skill Enhancement:
+1. Skill Enhancement
 My goal is to become proficient in various programming languages and development tools, and to keep up with the latest industry trends.

-Project Development:
+2. Project Development
 I aim to work on impactful projects that can make a difference, whether it's a simple utility app or a complex software solution.

-Personal Growth:
+3. Personal Growth
 Beyond technical skills, I'm focused on becoming a better person, both professionally and personally, through consistent effort and self-reflection.